 18+ One "ordinary Monday morning", an image invades 67-year-old Abel Marvin's thoughts as he swims his regular laps: the "twisted, burned-out hulk of a wheelchair with two welded, gaping red and black skeletons".
 It's a scene that's haunted Abel for most of his adult life, and he buries his face in the water to drown it.
 But Abel's breathing becomes forced, and pain enters his chest.
 Finally, he realises he is dying but feels "warm comfort" at the prospect of finally ridding his memory of the "burned relic with the fused skeletons".

 However, before death can take Abel, the spirit of a white-clad nurse appears and announces: "You can't exit yet, mate, have you given a full account of yourself?"
-His breathing becomes easier and his pain settles.
+His breathing becomes easier, and his pain settles.
 Abel finds himself sitting in his old Mini, surrounded by "swirling steam", revisiting the people and places from his earliest childhood memories, to his young adult and middle-aged years, on a quest to give a full account of himself.

 When I finished Sweeties, I turned to the back cover and learned Abel was in a coma in the book.
-Reading the narrative I had imagined Abel's life flashing before his eyes as he neared death in the pool; nonetheless, both scenarios work for me.
+Reading the narrative, I had imagined Abel's life flashing before his eyes as he neared death in the pool; nonetheless, both scenarios work for me.

-Leon Silver has written an entertaining tale that carries the reader through a man's life in one long, engaging verse.
+Leon Silver has written an entertaining tale that carries the reader through a man's life in one long engaging verse.
 Sweeties is a reminder of the pinball-game nature of life, with its random bumps and bonus scores.

 © 2017 Robert Fairhead